gargpriyank/telco-edge/microshift-ieam-edge-app/README.md

  [microshift-raspberry-pi](https://github.com/gargpriyank/telco-edge/tree/main/microshift-raspberry-pi).
 2. Have [IEAM Management Hub](https://www.ibm.com/docs/en/eam/4.4?topic=installation-install-ieam) installed on the managed from Red Hat OpenShift cluster.
    1. Login to the edge device as root user.
 Use `oc` command to login to the Red Hat OpenShift cluster where IEAM is deployed.
-Ensure all pods in "ibm-common-services" namespace are either Running or Completed
+Ensure all pods in "ibm-common-services" and "ibm-edge" namespaces are either Running or Completed
       ```markdown
+      oc project ibm-edge
       oc get pods -n ibm-common-services
+      oc get pods
       ```
    2. Log in, pull and extract the agent bundle with your entitlement key through the [Entitled Registry](https://myibm.ibm.com/products-services/containerlibrary)
       ```markdown